ionStici/react/mds/react/memos.md

 }, [count]);
 ```

-Whanever we return from this function will be saved in the cache.
+Whatever we return from this function will be saved in the cache.

 If we leave the dependency array empty, the value will only be computed once in the beginning and will then never change.